The Trade Manager program is built to easily plan, place and manage orders on the Metatrader 4 and 5 platform.

 For a Partial Profit Closing there is a 3rd option to set distance to close part of trade and this is Risk Reward (“rr”).

-If you set the value rr = 1.0, then part of the order will be closed when the current price is in the distance equal to the distance of the SL.
-If the value is set to y = 2.0, part of the order will be closed when the price is 2 x SL and so on.
+If you set the value rr = 1.0, then part of the order will be closed when the current price is in the distance equal to the distance of the SL from the open price.
+If the value is set to y = 2.0, part of the order will be closed when the price is 2 x SL distance to open price and so on.

 When the Stop Loss of a transaction is changed, whether by an automatic Break Even, Trailing Stop, manually by the trader or otherwise, the program calculates the distance defined as risk reward (“rr”) based on the initial Stop Loss distance.